$4.99 Shipping to Ohio see details

 Elastic Tools

-In addition to our range of elastics, we also have tools to make working with elastic and drawstring a little easier.
+In addition to our range of elastics, we also have tools and machines to make working with elastic and drawstring a little easier.

-Our adjustable elastic foot for industrial 6.4mm machines makes sewing elastic as easy as stitching a seam for ¼, ⅜” and ½” elastics with adjustable tension with a simple turn of a screw.
-Just thread the elastic into the foot, attach it to the machine, and start stitching.
+Our adjustable elastic foot for industrial 6.4mm machines make sewing elastic as easy as stitching a seam for ¼, ⅜”, and ½” elastics with adjustable tension with a simple turn of a screw.
+Throw the elastic into the foot, attach it to the machine, and start stitching.
 We also carry a high-shank elastic shirring foot to apply it and control the amount of stretching.

 For industrial single-needle drop feed lockstitch machines, this Elastic Tension Guide Bracket will make stretching the elastic during sewing faster and easier.
 It works on any type of elastic, and sizes up to 2½”.
 This bracket doesn’t attach to the machine like a foot, but can be bolted to the machine table, or quickly taped down to use and removed when you’re finished.